devravinder/insta-cred/docs/info.md

 3. We are handling Global Exceptions in common-web

 ### Imps
-1. Custom JPA queries & converting to specific object see: ProcessedEventRepository ( loan-process-service )
+1. Custom JPA queries & converting to specific object see: ProcessedEventRepository ( common-jpa )